MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 - Integrated into your own custom workflows.
 For example, you could create a custom workflow in Microsoft Power Automate or by using third-party visualization tools or systems.

+Limitations of data capture:

+- Data will not be collected if an operator is working in offline mode.

+- Data might be lost if an internet connection is intermittent.

+- For best data capture results, after an intermittent internet connection is restored, wait for data to be uploaded to Microsoft Dataverse before closing the app.

 ### How it works

 #### 1. Sign in to Dynamics 365 Guides